top of page

 4. Versatility: Nudges can be applied to a wide range of domains, from public health and environmental sustainability to personal finance and organizational management.

-Disadvantages of Nudging:
+Disadvantages of Nudging

 1. Ethical Concerns: Critics argue that nudging might manipulate or deceive individuals, leading to questions about whether it respects true freedom of choice.